-EXAMPLE EXECUTIVE ORDER STATE OF FLORIDA OFFICE OF THE GOVERNOR
+STATE OF FLORIDA OFFICE OF THE GOVERNOR

-EXECUTIVE ORDER NUMBER \\\\\
+EXECUTIVE ORDER NUMBER

-Comp WHEREAS, on, 20, a hazardous materials emergency condition was red at the chemical plant, operated by the Chemical any in the local county, causing a potentially hazardous chemical release into the sphere, and requir WHEREAS , certain additional specialized equipment, personnel and resources are red, and emerg WHEREAS, the Chemical Company has exerted every effort to correct the gency condition, and every WHEREAS, local governments in the affected counties and municipalities have exerted effort to assist the affected citizens, and reque WHEREAS , the County Commission has declared a local state of emergency and has sted assistance from the state. the au 252.33 applic , THEREFORE , I,, as Governor of the State of Florida, by virtue of althority vested in me by Article IV, Section 1(A), Florida Constitution (1968), Section 1 et seq., Florida Statutes (1974), Section 250.06, Florida Statutes (1973), and all able law, do hereby declare the existence of a disaster emergency and promulgate the ving Executive Order effective immediately: 1.
-That a state of emergency exists within the local county due to the potentially hazardous effects of a chemical release from the Chemical Plant.
-2. That the State Comprehensive Emergency Management Plan is hereby activated and the Department of Community Affairs shall be responsible for emergency management and is hereby empowered to take all action under the plan necessary to protect the health, welfare, and safety of the people and property in the vicinity of the chemical release.
-3. That the Chairperson of the Board of County Commissioners of the local county or the Chairperson's designee shall act as coordinator of the local emergency management effort within the County.
+WHEREAS, on, 20, a hazardous materials emergency condition was declared at thechemical plant, operated by theChemical company in the local county, causing a potentially hazardous chemical release into the atmosphere, and ∶al WHEREAS , certain additional specialized equipment, personnel and resources are required, and WHEREAS, theChemical Company has exerted every effort to correct the emergency condition, and WHEREAS , local governments in the affected counties and municipalities have exerted every effort to assist the affected citizens, and t WHEREAS , the County Commission has declared a local state of emergency and has requested assistance from the state.
+NOW, THEREFORE, I,, as Governor of the State of Florida, by virtue the authority vested in me by Article IV, Section 1(A), Florida Constitution (1968), Section 252.31 et seq., Florida Statutes (1974), Section 250.06, Florida Statutes (1973), and all applicable law, do hereby declare the existence of a disaster emergency and promulgate the following Executive Order effective immediately: : of That a state of emergency exists within the local county due to the potentially hazardous effects of a chemical release from theChemical Plant.
+That the State Comprehensive Emergency Management Plan is hereby activated and to Department of Community Affairs shall be responsible for emergency management ar is hereby empowered to take all action under the plan necessary to protect the health welfare, and safety of the people and property in the vicinity of the chemical release. nd That the Chairperson of the Board of County Commissioners of the local county or the Chairperson's designee shall act as coordinator of the local emergency management effort within the County. ž

-4. evacuation of those portions of the county whose people and property are in imminent or existing danger as a result of the emergency at the Chemical Plant and the chemical release.
+4. evacuation of those portions of the county whose people and property are in imminent or existing danger as a result of the emergency at theChemical Plant and the chemical release.
 Should such action become necessary, the evacuation orders shall have the force and effect of state law.
 5. That the Florida Division of Emergency Management is hereby authorized to direct the use of any State and county facility, including public schools, to ensure the proper reception, sheltering, and care of evacuees.
-6. That State agencies and the Florida National Guard, as coordinated by the Florida Division of Emergency Management, shall provide mission support by furnishing resources and support personnel to alleviate threat to life and property resulting from the state of emergency at the Chemical Plant.
+6. That State agencies and the Florida National Guard, as coordinated by the Florida Division of Emergency Management, shall provide mission support by furnishing resources and support personnel to alleviate threat to life and property resulting from the state of emergency at theChemical Plant.
 7. That all affected toll facilities are hereby ordered to suspend the collection of toll charges until such time as the Governor or his Authorized Representative designates this as no longer necessary.
 8. That is hereby appointed the Governor's Authorized Representative for the county and the area(s) within the vulnerable zone surrounding the Chemical Plant.
-9. In the event of absence, shall act as the Governor's Authorized Representative.
+9. In the event ofabsence,shall act as the Governor's Authorized Representative.
 10. This Executive Order shall remain in effect for a period of thirty days unless otherwise rescinded.
-TIMONY WHEREOF, I have here set my hand and caused the Great Seal of the State of to be affixed at Tallahassee, the Capitol, this day of, 2021.
-(SEAL) /s/GOVERNOR ATTES T: /s/ SECRETARY OF STATE
+TIMONY WHEREOF, I have here set my hand and caused the Great Seal of the State of to be affixed at Tallahassee, the Capitol, thisday of, 2021.
+(SEAL) /s/ GOVERNOR ATTEST Γ: /s/ SECRETARY OF STATE